Isaac H. Hilliard

-Isaac H. Hilliard (1811-1868) was an American planter and cotton factor in the Antebellum South.
+Isaac H. Hilliard (1811–1868) was an American planter and cotton factor in the Antebellum South.
 He was an advocate of the Confederate States of America.
 During the American Civil War of 1861–1865, he moved his family slaves to Texas and later Louisiana.
-In the postbellum years, he was pardoned by President Andrew Johnson and liquidated his cotton-factoring business.
+After the war, he was pardoned by President Andrew Johnson and liquidated his cotton-factoring business.
 His Arkansas plantation was inherited by his sons.

 Early life

 Isaac H. Hilliard was born in 1811 in Halifax County, North Carolina.
 He grew up in North Carolina and Virginia.

 His grandfather, Hardy Murfree, is the namesake of Murfreesboro, Tennessee.
 His brother-in-law was George W. Polk, a relative of President James K. Polk and the owner of Rattle and Snap, a plantation in Columbia, Tennessee.

 He graduated from the University of Nashville in 1832.

 Career

 Hilliard inherited land in southern Chicot County, Arkansas from his grandfather, Hardy Murfree.
 In 1844, he moved to Chicot County to establish a plantation near Grand Lake, Arkansas, which he co-owned with his brother-in-law George W. Polk.
 They hired an overseer from Kentucky, James H. Garrett.
 As of 1850, they owned 550 acres of land and 151 African slaves as well as "three horses, twenty-four mules, thirteen dairy cattle, thirteen oxen, seventy-five other cattle, and a hundred head of swine."
 By 1860, he owned 1,939 acres of land.

 He was a Partner of Hilliard, Summers and Company, a cotton-factoring firm based in New Orleans, Louisiana, where he spent much of his time.

 Hilliard was a staunch advocate of the Confederate States of America and the institution of slavery.
 On January 14, 1861, he wrote a letter to The Chicot Press stating he was a candidate to represent Chicot County at the secessionist convention, and he was elected.
 He voted in favor of the Confederate States Constitution.

 During the American Civil War of 1861–1865, he moved to Texas, where he took his brother-in-law's African slaves, and later Louisiana.
 He was pardoned by President Andrew Johnson on September 19, 1865.

 In 1866, he liquidated the firm of Hilliard, Summers & Co.